 The PG diploma in ‘Indian Film Studies’ programme offers a foundation in theoretical and critical Indian film studies.
 The course is designed on staff expertise and specialism from its form and theory to the historical and cultural approaches to ‘cinema’ of India.
 Also, the course also aims to provide students with the tools to look at classic and contemporary cinema with marketing and distribution strategies.
 The course will engage with the sociology of cinema in terms of politics of identity, gender, film music as well as practice for students who may wish to pursue the discipline at postgraduate level or for professional development.
 This involves acquiring practical skills in addition to theoretical knowledge, such as film curation / archiving.

 (The programme overview is given towards the right side of this page.)
+This year the course will be online.

 Total Credits for the Course: 40